Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 This cutscene also establishes an important fact about the backstory: Mannoroth considers the orcs to be "his", and he is considered responsible for their previous failure to conquer this world.
 After learning that they escaped to Kalimdor[^agents], he wants to follow and reclaim them.
 Suddenly, Archimonde appears and reminds both who's the boss here.

-{% figure [caption:"That infernal in the background is just chilling around."] %}
+{% figure [caption:"I have *no idea* what's going on with Archimonde's model here.
+It's a mess of polygons."] %}
 ![The Wreckage of Lordaeron](/assets/wr/20240505185403_1.jpg)
 {% endfigure %}